Is Bogotá Safe? 6 Essential Travel Safety Tips

 Additionally, ensure you take out comprehensive medical and travel insurance before you travel and are aware of vaccinations and other health risks, as well as the official health advice before you travel.

 If you’re abroad and you need emergency help from the UK government, contact the nearest British Embassy, consulate or high commission.
-The crisis overseas page also provides additional advice for before and during your travel.

 Make your experience unforgettable for the right reasons!